-A watering wand is an affordable tool that makes watering more convenient and better for your plants.
-Wand heads create a softer and more diffuse spray than regular spray nozzles.
-The rain-like spray won’t damage fragile growth.
-They also provide a further reach to make it easier to water at the bottom of plants or reach hanging baskets without crouching or getting a stepladder.
+A watering wand is an affordable tool that makes watering more convenient and better for plants.
+Wand heads create a rainlike spray that won’t damage fragile growth, which is a softer and more diffuse spray than regular spray nozzles.
+They also provide a farther reach, making it easier to water at the bottom of plants or reach hanging baskets without crouching or getting a step ladder.

 One to two watering sessions a week is sufficient for most gardens, but frequency depends on weather and the type of plant.
 During peak heat or wind, plants dry out faster.
 Container plants also can dry out more quickly than those growing in the ground.

-Q. Where should I store my watering wand?
+Q. Where should a watering wand be stored?

 Q. How long will my watering wand last?

-A high-quality watering wand can last for many years, keeping your garden green and lush through several growing seasons.
+A high-quality watering wand can last for many years, keeping a garden green and lush through several growing seasons.

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.